jhvst/jhvst.github.io/blogPosts/fido2-luks/main.md

 PIN is useful if a crook steals *both* your computer and the YubiKey, because a simple tap on the YubiKey will not be enough to decrypt the partition.

 The command above will prompt the password you gave earlier, so I hope you still remember it.
-To "open" the crypted partition with FIDO:
+To "open" the crypted partition with FIDO2 token:

 ```bash
 sudo systemd-cryptsetup attach luks /dev/sda3